bartek-ciesielski/jfdd14-futureFront-app/README.md

 We also made landing page that you can find here: [Landing page](http://www.futurefront.jfdd14.is-academy.pl/)

-And exciting game that you can play here: [Game](http://www.futurefront.jfdd14.is-academy.pl/Game/game_worldv2.html)
+And exciting game that you can play here (desktop only): [Game](http://www.futurefront.jfdd14.is-academy.pl/Game/game_worldv2.html)

 <img src="/src/media/game_screenshot.jpg" alt="game screenshot"/>